 Pre-submission consultation with SC CTSI Team Building Grant Program staff is required.
 This consultation will enable you to focus your proposal and understand some of the unique features of this voucher mechanism.
 The SC CTSI Team Building Grant staff can rapidly determine whether the proposed aims meets the mission of this funding mechanism.
 If requested, the SC CTSI Team building grant staff will work with you to develop a complete activity plan to achieve your team building goals.

-One renewal for up to $3000 is allowable for teams that have demonstrated a multidisciplinary composition and a commitment to work together toward a specific research goal by pursuing an extramural funding opportunity directly or after receipt of internal seed funds intended to establish a research center.
+One renewal for up to $5000 is allowable for teams that have demonstrated a multidisciplinary composition and a commitment to work together toward a specific research goal by pursuing an extramural funding opportunity directly or after receipt of additional internal seed funds intended to establish a research center.
 A clear description of how the second cycle of funding will lead to an extramural funding application is required.
-Examples for possible activities include, but are not limited to, recruiting community members to participate in the research design (e.g., focus group), inclusion of participants from other CTSA hubs, attending and presenting in the Association for Clinical and Translational Science (ACTS) or the Science of Team Science annual meetings, and supporting the publication fee for open access journals.
+Examples of possible activities include, but are not limited to, recruiting community members to participate in the research design (e.g., focus group), inclusion of participants from other CTSA hubs, attending and presenting in the Association for Clinical and Translational Science (ACTS) or the Science of Team Science annual meetings, and supporting publication fees reporting on project outcomes for open access journals.

 Pre-submission consultation with SC CTSI Team Building Grant staff is required.